 Our Board of Directors is divided into three classes with staggered terms, each consisting of approximately one-third of the total number of the members of the Board of Directors.
 Directors are elected for a term of three years.
-At the Annual Meeting, the term of office of the Class III directors (Messrs.
-John V. Hanson, Gerald C. Kitch, and Robert J. Olson) will expire, and three persons will be elected to serve in that class until the annual meeting following our Fiscal Year 2014 or until their respective successors is elected.
-The terms of office of the Class I and Class II directors will expire at the annual meetings following our Fiscal Years 2012 and 2013, respectively.
-Each of our directors and director nominees currently serves as a director or executive officer of the Company, except for Mr. Mark T. Schroepfer, who was recommended for nomination by a non-Management member of the Board.
+At the Annual Meeting, the term of office of the Class I directors (Messrs.
+Irvin E. Aal and Gerald C. Kitch) will expire, and two persons will be elected to serve in that class until the annual meeting following our Fiscal Year 2015 or until their respective successors is elected.
+The terms of office of the Class II and Class III directors will expire at the annual meetings following our Fiscal Years 2013 and 2014, respectively.
+Each of our directors and director nominees currently serves as a director or executive officer of the Company, except for Ms. Martha T. Rodamaker, who was recommended for nomination by a Non-Employee member of the Board.